ufosky-cpp/CMakeCooking/APPLY.md

 In this way, we can build arbitrary acyclic graphs of dependencies with recipes with maximal flexibility in terms of how we provide each ingredient.

+### Using `cmake-cooking` with integrated development environments (IDEs)

+It is very easy to use `cmake-cooking` with IDEs which offer CMake support.
+A good example is CLion from JetBrains.

+Usually these IDEs have configuration options for specifying how the IDE invokes CMake internally.

+First, invoke `cooking.sh` from a terminal window as you would without an IDE.
+This will, by default, create the `build` directory.

+Configure your IDE to use a *different* build directory for its CMake products: for example, `build-clion`.

+Then, amend the `CMAKE_PREFIX_PATH` to point to the directory of the installed ingredients.
+That is, instruct your IDE to invoke CMake as follows:

+    cmake -DCMAKE_PREFIX_PATH=${PATH_TO_SOURCE_DIR}/build/_cooking/installed # ... other options here ...

+Any time you need to reconfigure your project to account for its dependencies, run `cooking.sh` from the terminal window.
+Otherwise, the IDE should be able to configure and build the project without any knowledge of `cmake-cooking`.

 ### Developing many ingredients locally

 If an ingredient specifies `SOURCE_DIR` with a path to a directory on the local file-system, then the source code will be copied over once to a project-specific location by `cooking.sh`.
 This means that if the source code of the ingredient changes, these changes will *not* be incorporated into the project during re-compilation.